We assess the environmental impact over the entire life cycle and develop measures to reduce it.

 - Reduce chemical substance emissions by 80% or more compared to the FY1998 level by FY2020.

-The Teijin Group is actively committed to reducing emissions of all chemical substances listed as Class 1 chemical substances in the Chemical Substances Management Law* revised in April 2010 (462 substances), and those specified by the Japan Chemical Industry Association (433 substances).
-Excluding duplicated listings, there are 575 specified chemical substances.
+The Teijin Group is actively committed to reducing emissions of all chemical substances listed as Class 1 chemical substances in the Chemical Substances Management Law* revised in April 2010, which has increased to 567 substances after including the 105 voluntary-survey chemical substances specified by the Japan Chemical Industry Association.

-In FY2016, of the total chemical substances emitted into the environment, 98.5% was released into the atmosphere, 1.5% into the water, while there were no emissions into landfill or the soil.
+In FY2017, of the total chemical substances emitted into the environment, 98.9% was released into the atmosphere, 1.1% into the water, while there were no emissions into landfill or the soil.

 Chemical Substance Management Law: Law Concerning Reporting, etc., of Releases to the Environment of Specific Chemical Substances and Promoting Improvements in Their Management.